coleifer/peewee/docs/peewee/query_builder.rst

 Peewee's high-level :class:`Model` and :class:`Field` APIs are built upon lower-level :class:`Table` and :class:`Column` counterparts.
-While these lower-level APIs are not documented in as much detail as their high-level counterparts, this document will present an overview with examples that should hopefully allow you to experiment.
+While these lower-level APIs are not documented in as much detail as their high-level counterparts, this document will present an overview with worked examples.

 We'll use the following schema: